spencer-shadley/completed-class/13-mvc/1-tuesday/activities/04-handlebars/lunch/README.md

 # Instructions

-- In pairs, look through this the files in this directory and explain to one another how this code is working
+- With a partner, look through this the files in this directory and explain to one another how this code is working

 # Bonus